pretix/pretix-docs/docs/tutorial/getting-started.md

     The short form cannot be changed without you contacting customer support and our team putting a significant amount of work into it.

-The name of the company, association or institution that you want to organize events for goes in the field on the top right.
+The name of the company, association or institution that we want to organize events for goes in the field on the top right.
-Below that, please enter a short form of the organization's name.
+Below that, we are going to enter a short form of the organization's name.
-This short form will be used for the URL where your events can be found.
+This short form will be used for the URL where our events can be found.
 For this tutorial, we are going to create an account for our Example Organization.
 So we will enter "Example Organization" into the company name field, and "ex-org" into the short form field.
-This means that all the events we are going to create will be found at [https://pretix.eu/ex-org/](https://pretix.eu/ex-org/) in the future.
+This means that our organizer's profile and all the events we are going to create will be found at [https://pretix.eu/ex-org/](https://pretix.eu/ex-org/) in the future.

 It is also possible to use a custom domain.
-If you want to use a custom domain with pretix, simply proceed with signup now and contact us afterwards.
+Using a custom domain with pretix would mean simply proceed with signup now and contact the team afterwards via email (support@pretix.eu) or phone (+49 6221 32177-50)

 {% include "note-short-form.md" %}

-Once you have filled out the form, please also read our privacy policy and our terms of service.
-They are both linked on this page.
+Once we have filled out the form, we are also going to read the privacy policy and terms of service which are both linked on this page.
-Once you have read them both carefully, check the boxes to confirm.
+Once we have read them both carefully, we are going to check the boxes to confirm.

-Click the :btn:Continue: button and your journey to hosting your first event using pretix can finally begin!
+We will now click the :btn:Continue: button and our journey to hosting our first event using pretix can finally begin!